-- segregation of duties between the custodial function and other functions - client asset verification examination performed by a third party functionally independent of the registered firm.
+- segregation of duties between the custodial function and other functions - client asset verification examination performed by a third party

+Even when a registered firm is not required to use a qualified custodian under subsections 14.5.2(2) or (3) or a Canadian financial institution under subsection 14.5.2(4), we consider it prudent for the registered firm to use a custodian that is functionally independent of the registered firm.
 Refer to section 12.4 of this Companion Policy for examples of having access to client assets through the use of a custodian that is not functionally independent of the registered firm.
 The relationship between a registered firm and a non-independent custodian can give rise to serious conflicts of interest.
 We remind registered firms of their obligations under section 13.4 to identify and respond to conflicts of interest.
 If the conflicts of interest cannot be managed fairly and effectively, the registered firm should consider using an independent custodian to hold client assets instead.